11 Expenses That Almost Totally Disappear When You Retire

 senior couple having wine toast

-Retirement planning can make you nervous when you realize that you won’t have a steady paycheck deposited into your checking account regularly.
-However, you might be surprised to find that you're able to keep more money in your bank account than you think when you retire.
+Retirement planning can be stressful when you realize that you won't have a steady paycheck.
+But you might be surprised to find that you're able to keep more money in your bank account than you think when you retire.

-When you’re creating an estimated retirement budget, you may breathe easier knowing which costs may diminish or disappear when you’re no longer working.
+You can breathe easier knowing that some costs may diminish or disappear when you're no longer working.
 So celebrate these expenses that may not be a burden when you retire.

 Commuting costs